Ruth (biblical figure): Book of Ruth

-Eventually, Naomi and Ruth arrived in Bethlehem at the beginning of barley harvest.
-There lived a relative of Elimelech, Boaz, and Ruth decided to go to his field and glean after his reapers.
-When Boaz arrived at the field, he asked who the young woman was, and then told Ruth to not go to anyone else's field, but keep gleaning there, and told her that if she was thirsty, she could always drink from the vessels of the reapers.
+Eventually, Naomi and Ruth arrived in Bethlehem at the beginning of the barley harvest.
+Boaz, a relative of Elimelech, lived nearby, and Ruth decided to go to his field and glean after his reapers.
+When Boaz arrived at the field, he asked who the young woman was, and then told Ruth not to go to anyone else's field, but keep gleaning there.
+He told her that if she was thirsty, she could drink from the vessels of the female reapers, but to avoid the men.
 When Ruth asked him why he was so good to a foreigner, Boaz told her that he had heard how loyal she was to Naomi.
-At mealtime, Boaz invited Ruth to eat with him, and then instructed his reapers to not reproach or rebuke her, and even pull out some barley from their bundles and leave it for her to glean.
+At mealtime, Boaz invited Ruth to eat with him, and then instructed his male reapers to not reproach or rebuke her, and even to pull out some barley from their bundles and leave it for her to glean.
 Ruth gleaned at the fields of Boaz throughout the barley and wheat harvests.

 When the harvest ended, and Boaz was winnowing barley at night at the threshing floor, Naomi advised Ruth to wash and anoint herself, go to the threshing floor, and when Boaz had lain down to sleep, uncover his feet and lie down there.
 Ruth did as she said.
 At midnight, Boaz woke up, and Ruth asked him to protect her, as he was her husband's goel, closest relative tasked with protecting his rights.
 Boaz said that he would like to do so, but Ruth had an even closer relative than him.

 In the morning, Boaz went and sat down by the gates of the town, then talked to the relative when he arrived.
 He told him that Naomi was selling Elimelech's land.
 The man said that he would redeem it.
-Boaz told him that with the land, he would also acquire Ruth, to perpetuate the name of the dead in his inheritance in a levirate marriage and the man refused to do this, fearing that it would impair his own inheritance.
-Boaz then bought the land and Ruth.
-Ruth became Boaz's wife, and bore him a son, Obed, who became the father of Jesse, the father of King David.
+Boaz then says that one of them will acquire Ruth, although the text is unclear due to a Qere and Ketiv disagreement.
+In the Qere, spoken form, the relative would acquire Ruth.
+In the Ketiv, written form, Boaz would acquire Ruth.
+In both cases, it would be to perpetuate the name of the dead in his inheritance in a levirate marriage.
+The man refused to redeem the land, fearing that it would impair his own inheritance.
+Boaz then redeemed the land and acquired Ruth.
+Ruth became Boaz's wife, and bore him a son.
+After Ruth had given birth, Naomi took the child to her breast.
+The women of Bethlehem named him Obed and said that Naomi had borne a son.
+Obed became the father of Jesse, the father of King David.